qmk/qmk_firmware/keyboards/frooastboard/readme.md

 * Keyboard Maintainer: [Frooastside](https://github.com/frooastside)
 * Hardware Supported: Frooastboard
-* Hardware Availability: I'm not selling these but if you get in contact with me I maybe can send you one.
+* Hardware Availability: I'm not selling these publicly but if you get in contact with me I maybe can send you one.

 **Reset Key:** Hold down the key located at `K00`, commonly programmed as ESCAPE while plugging in the keyboard.
-(If via is used its `K10`.)
+(If via is used it is the key located at `K10`.)

 Make example for this keyboard's default keymap (after setting up your build environment):

     make frooastboard:default

+Make example for this keyboard's fallback keymap (after setting up your build environment):

+    make frooastboard:safe_mode

+Make example for this keyboard's VIA keymap (after setting up your build environment):

+    make frooastboard:via

 Flashing example for this keyboard: